ashmckenzie/melb-devops-march-2012/slides/all.md

 * Manually add more servers as we process more
 * Automatically add more servers when demand escalates
+* Automatically terminate servers when not needed
-* Allows us to drink more coffee :)
+* Allows us to drink more coffee / beer :)

 !SLIDE bullets